 When these Scalloped Hasselback Potatoes come out of the oven, all hot and bubbly and golden, you'll want to dive in rightaway.
 But give them a few minutes to stand and continue to absorb all that wonderful, bechamel-y flavor and become all tender and melt-in-the-mouth.
 Bliss.

-- 3 pounds of yellow potatoes sliced 1/8th of an inch thick (leave the skins on)
+- 3 pounds potatoes (yellow or gold, sliced ⅛th of an inch thick, leave the skins on)

-- 3 cloves of garlic crushed into a paste
+- 3 cloves garlic (crushed into a paste)

-- 1 tsp dry rosemary use 1 tbsp if using fresh
+- 1 teaspoon rosemary (use 1 tablespoon if using fresh)

-- 5 spring onions green and white parts thinly sliced
+- 5 scallions (green and white parts thinly sliced)

 - Salt and ground black pepper to taste